 B. Uses Permitted

-Any residential, recreational, agricultural or open space use permitted in the respective zoning districts, subject to the regulations and restrictions of Subsection 6.2-4(D) and Section 6.2-5, provided that the development does not result in direct vehicular access to the Special Way.
+Any residential, recreational, agricultural or open space use permitted in the respective zoning districts, subject to the regulations of Subsection 6.2-4 provided that the development does not result in direct vehicular access to the Special Way.